uuyen/docker-birthday-3/tutorial.md

 ```

 <a id="dockercompetition"></a>
-## 3 Docker birthday competition
+## 3.0 Docker birthday training

 <a id="pullimage"></a>
-### 3.1 Pull voting-app images
+### 3.1 Pull voting-app
 You know now how to build your own Docker image so let's take it to the next level and glue things together.
-For this app you have to run multiple containers and using Docker compose is the best way to achieve that.
+For this app you have to run multiple containers.
+Docker Compose is the best way to achieve that.

 Start by quickly reading the documentation available [here](https://docs.docker.com/compose/overview/).